kjgarza/kjgarza.github.io/portfolio/case-b.md

   block: feature-1
   media_alignment: right
   slug: product
-  headline: Discovery
+  headline: Discovery Phase
   content: |
-    Our team ran a   <a class="kglink" href="https://zenodo.org/record/3476545#.YwOYF-xBxqt">survey</a> with key stakeholders to identify the main challenges with the existing usage processing services and technical capabilities in the stakeholder groups.
-Based on the survey findings, I set up to define a web tracker as opposed to a usage processing service.
-That would reduce the main challenges the stakeholder groups had (time spent in processing and transferring logs)
+    To kick off the project, we conducted a  <a class="kglink" href="https://zenodo.org/record/3476545#.YwOYF-xBxqt">survey</a> with key stakeholders to ascertain the primary difficulties associated with current usage processing services, as well as to gauge the technical capabilities within the stakeholder groups.
+Informed by the survey insights, we made the strategic decision to focus on developing a web tracker, which promised to alleviate stakeholders' challenges, particularly the time-consuming process of handling and transferring logs.
   media:
     image: "/uploads/2022/02/19/survey-web-tracker Medium.png"
     alt_text: Discovery